Gurpartap/aescrypt/README.md

 ## Corresponding usage in Objective-C

-The AESCrypt Objective-C class understands what you're talking about in your Ruby code.
+The AESCrypt Objective-C class, available at https://github.com/Gurpartap/AESCrypt-ObjC, understands what you're talking about in your Ruby code.
 The purpose of the Ruby gem and Objective-C class is to have something that works out of the box across the server (Ruby) and client (Objective-C).
 However, a standard encryption technique is implemented, which ensures that you can handle the data with any AES compatible library available across the web.
 So, you're not locked-in.

 Here's how you would use the AESCrypt Objective-C class: